Luca Csíkos: National team

 In August 2021, Luca scored 2 goals in the 25–19 final win over Germany at the Youth European Championship.
 In August 2022, she won a bronze medal at the Youth World Championships.
 In July 2023, at the Junior European Championship held in Romania, she scored 8 goals in the final against the Danish national team, helping the national team to its third consecutive Junior European Championship title.
-In June 2024, she won a silver medal with the national team at the Junior World Championship held in North Macedonia, after the Hungary women's national junior handball team lost to the France women's national junior handball team 29-26 in the final.
+In June 2024, she won a silver medal with the national team at the Junior World Championship held in North Macedonia, after the Hungary women's national junior handball team lost to the France women's national junior handball team 29–26 in the final.
 She made her debut for the Hungarian women's adult national team in Tatabánya in November 2024 in a warm-up match against the Ukrainian national team, in which she scored five goals.

-She also participated in the 2024 European Women's Handball Championship, where the Hungarian team finished 3th (4 matches / 5 goals).
+She also participated in the 2024 European Women's Handball Championship, where the Hungarian team finished 3rd (4 matches / 5 goals).
+This was the first Hungarian medals since 2012.